 In the case of severe accidents or illness (such as seizures, loss of consciousness), parents will be contacted and asked to collect their child as soon as possible, so they can be taken to a hospital for emergency treatment.

 If a child, who has only recently returned to school after an illness, appears to still be unwell or not fully recovered, parents will be asked to collect their child to allow them to rest until completely recovered.
 We ask for parents' understanding and cooperation with our decisions regarding illness.
-It is always a difficult decision to separate children from their class, or send to them home; however, we will give careful consideration to making sure our decision is appropriate.
+It is always a difficult decision to separate children from their class, or send them to the home; however, we will give careful consideration to making sure our decision is appropriate.
 Children may be asked to stay home in cases such as:

-In case of chickenpox, students should rest at home for at least 7 days after the sores have dried.
+In the case of chickenpox, students should rest at home for at least 7 days after the sores have dried.

-In case of hand, foot and mouth disease, children will be asked to stay home for at least 7 days, or until all sores have healed.
+In the case of hand, foot and mouth disease, children will be asked to stay home for at least 7 days, or until all sores have healed.